Physics-50/Module-1/docs/Module0.md

 </iframe>

 --------------------------
 Once you have submitted your result please think about how you might obtain a more accurate estimate.
-Instructions for the rest of lab will be provided in class.
+You should not move on to the final estimate below until the class has discussed the initial estimate results and procedures for final estimates.

 One of our goals in these first few weeks is to become comfortable with what it means to report a value with uncertainty.
 We've prepared a guide to help you through our expectations.
 Here is an excerpt that we encourage you to look through: